Zanci19/GoonFM/discord-bot/README.md

 - `/status` — Show the current connection state and active stream URL.
 - `/refresh` — Restart the audio pipeline with the currently selected stream.
 - `/switch url:<stream>` — Switch to the provided stream URL (primary, backup, or custom).
-- `/join` — Reconnect to the configured voice channel and resume streaming.
+- `/join` — Joins the voice channel you are currently in (or uses the default VOICE_CHANNEL_ID if set).
 - `/leave` — Disconnect from voice and stop streaming.
 - `/ping` — Quick health check.
 - `/sfxplay sound:<file>` — Autocomplete a sound from `./sfx`, play it, then resume the radio stream.